-As preparatory public education and colleges increased in number and more rapid daily transportation came to the fore, the local community academies and colleges suffered dwindling enrollment leading to inadequate funding and either closing or absorption by a more stable school.
-Chicora College’s history followed the paradigm in that it enjoyed several years of success, but then it was moved because of its financial strength to merge with another college that was suffering a shortage of funds to stabilize its program, but as the dollars and students dwindled in the new location it had to be absorbed by another college in a different state.
+As public schools and colleges increased in number and more rapid methods of transportation developed in the nineteenth century, the local church-related academies and colleges suffered dwindling enrollment leading to inadequate funding and either closing or absorption by a more stable school.
+Chicora College’s history followed this paradigm in that it enjoyed several years of success, but then it was moved because of its financial stability to merge with a college that was short of funds.
+Chicora continued in Columbia but as the dollars and students dwindled it was absorbed by what is currently Queens University in Charlotte.

-It was necessary to compose the document on an 11 x17 page size due to formatting problems on a standard page.
-Note that a revised version of this document was posted on September 29, 2016 to correct editing oversights and include additional information.
+It was necessary to compose the document on an 11 x 17 page size due to formatting problems for a standard 8.5 x 11.

-Finally, for a copy of this panorama photograph which shows the campus and is from the center of Bulletin: Chicora College for Women, click Download Now!
-When the image page comes up, right click and save it to your file.
+Finally, for a copy of this panorama photograph which shows the campus in Columbia as it is provided in the center of Bulletin: Chicora College for Women, click

 Source–The color postcard image is from the digital collection of the Greenville County Library System.